fly-apps/go-example/README.md

 # hellofly
-A minimal Go/Gin application for tu
+A minimal Go/Gin application for tutorials